12oman/lecture-notes/lectures/ID/week3.md

 ---
 # recap 2

-we looked at how these artists and designers are using code as their craft, ai as their medium and the web as their exhibition space and the world as their browser. programming can work sas a practiceas a creative medium to explore emergent systems, deconstruct digital interfaces, rethink the browser, create generative art. today, we're going to dive into the world of TouchDesigner.
+we looked at how these artists and designers are using code as their craft, ai as their medium and the web as their exhibition space and the world as their browser. programming can work sas a practiceas a creative medium to explore emergent systems, deconstruct digital interfaces, rethink the browser, create generative art. next week, we're going to dive into the world of TouchDesigner.

 - but before that, let's do a quick check-in on our homework.